soaza/moave/README.md

 ```

 3) Populate the database
-Copy all lines of code in schema.sql on our back-end repository(/backend/model/schema.sql).
+Copy all lines of code in schema.sql on our back-end repository(`/backend/model/schema.sql`).
-Paste the the lines in the postgres terminal and run it, you should see the below messages in the terminal:
+Paste the lines in the postgres terminal and run it, you should see the below messages in the terminal:
 ```
 CREATE TABLE
 CREATE TABLE